A guide to get you started living in the capital city

-The task of getting your local utilities in order can be daunting.
-With the right resources however, it is a relatively painless procedure.
+The task of setting up local utilities is a relatively painless procedure.
 All you need are a few forms of identification, the right contact information and a little patience.

-• For water and electric: To facilitate service, you must appear in person at the customer service office of City Water, Light and Power (CWLP), located in Room 101 of the Municipal Center West, 300 S. 7th St. (at the corner of Seventh and Monroe streets).
-CWLP is Springfield’s municipally owned and operated utility company, supplying the urban area, nine surrounding communities and public water districts with water from Lake Springfield, a 6.6-square-mile manmade lake.
+• For water and electric: To initiate service, you must appear in person at the customer-service office of City Water, Light and Power, located in Room 101 of the Municipal Center West, 300 S. 7th St. (at the corner of Seventh and Monroe streets).
+Known locally as CWLP, Springfield’s municipally owned and operated utility company supplies the urban area and nine surrounding communities and public water districts with water from Lake Springfield, a 6.6-square-mile manmade lake.
 Springfield’s water rates are among the lowest in Illinois.